Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Application to Particle Tracking

-At each observation time $t_k = k\Delta$ we add Gaussian measurement noise of variance $\sigma_y^2$.
-Here also we take {$\sigma_y=0.25$}, the initial state $r_0$ is sampled from the stationary density $\rho(r)\propto r^{d-1}$ on $[0,5]$, and we use one exponential basis function, $U(r) = (r, e^{\alpha r})$, parameterized by a single exponent~$\alpha$.
+Unlike the cubic bistable and Wright--Fisher examples, the Bessel process exhibited degraded filtering performance when additional exponential basis functions were included.
+An ablation study over (M=2,\ldots,5) therefore selected (M=2) for the tracking experiments reported in this section, and the corresponding lifted matrices ((A,B)) were recomputed using this reduced basis.
+We use one exponential basis function, $U(r) = (r, e^{\alpha r})$, parameterized by a single exponent~$\alpha$.

 We discretize this model using the Van Loan method (to handle the stiffness near the origin) and obtain $(F,Q)$ \citep{vanloan1978computing}.
 We then apply the standard Kalman filter to the lifted states $\{U_k\}$.
 The filter is initialized by mapping $r_0$ to $U(r_0)$ and using a conservative diagonal covariance $\Sigma_{U,0}$ like in the previous case.

 Here also we consider a regime with true noise $\sigma_x=2$ and assumed model noise $\sigma_m=1$.
 We compare the Lifted-KF to EKF, UKF, particle filter and a regular linear Kalman filter.

 For benchmarking, the EKF employed the analytical Jacobian of the drift $f'(r) = -(d-1)\sigma^2/2r^2$, which becomes singular at the origin.
 The UKF used the same sigma-point parameters as the bistable case ($\alpha=10^{-3}, \beta=2, \kappa=0$), but with a singularity protection floor ($r_{\min}=10^{-10}$) to prevent invalid evaluations during sigma-point propagation.
 The Particle Filter ($N=2,000$) implemented a reflecting boundary condition: particles predicted to cross $r=0$ or $r=R$ were reflected back into the domain to strictly enforce the state constraints.
 A Regular Kalman Filter provided a baseline by linearizing the drift at a mean radius $\bar{r} = dR/(d+1)$.